Distilling HF and HCl

 Removing the clean acid

 Distillation is finished when there is 50-150 ml of residual acid in the source bottle, meaning something like 700 ml in the distilled acid bottle.
-If you bump the still box, you can probably see the sloshing meniscus of the acid on the source bottle side, through the gap in the heating pad.
+If you bump the still box, you should be able to see the sloshing meniscus of the acid on the source bottle side, through the gap in the heating pad.
 If you evaporate the source bottle to dryness, you need to distill the distilled acid again.
 Live and learn.

 Turn the heating pad power off, and wait for the hot bottle to cool.